ASTM F1505 / IEC 60900: Insulated Hand Tools

 Why Dual-Layer Matters

-Single-layer tools are not compliant.
-Some lower-cost tools are sold with a single layer of insulation (one solid color, no contrasting indicator layer).
-These do not meet ASTM F1505 or IEC 60900 and should not be used for energized electrical work regardless of any voltage rating claims on the packaging.
+Single-layer tools and untested "comfort-grip" plastic coatings are not compliant.
+Tools sold with a single layer of insulation or a generic plastic-dipped grip do not satisfy the damage-visibility requirement and are not individually proof-tested.
+They should not be used for energized electrical work regardless of any voltage rating claims on the packaging.

 Marking Requirements